cesaro/dpu/README.rst

   marked; we could do this if we add a new integer argument to the method and assume that c1 is marked with that color

+- We reserve a fixed capacity for the vector Disset::stack to avoid rellocations that break pointers in the linked lists.
+This could be done more nicely done.

 Alternatives
 ============